berrnd/MenuLauncher/README.md

 ## Other notes
 - Files containing only `-` characters (excluding file extension and left N characters defined in `--hide-left`) are replaced with separators in the menu

+- If shift is pressed on application start, the folder given in `FolderPath` will be opened instead of the menu shown

 # License
 The MIT License (MIT)